Culinary (CUL)

 Prerequisite: HRM 52

-Skills and techniques needed to address special diets while providing culinary inspiration for healthy wholesome meals for consumers and guests.
+techniques needed to address special diets while providing culinary inspiration with an emphasis on healthful, appropriate and modern professional cooking skills and ingredients.
 Nutrition information, healthy ingredients, and substitutions are covered.
-Exploring the wide range of dietary challenges of which chefs should be conscious, including celiac disease, diabetes, high blood pressure, high cholesterol, food allergies, and more.
+Exploring the wide range of dietary challenges of which chefs should be conscious, including celiac disease, diabetes, vegan and vegetarian diets, food allergies, and more.

 CUL 109 Butchery & Charcuterie